-A parent or student may request an informal conference with the Principal, teacher, or other campus administrator within seven school days of the time the parent or student knew or should have known of the event(s) giving rise to the complaint.

-If the parent or student is not satisfied with the results of the informal conference, he or she may submit a written grievance form to the Principal.
-Grievance forms may be obtained from the Principal's office.
+A parent or student may request an informal conference with the principal, teacher, or other campus administrator within seven school days of the time the parent or student knew or should have known of the event(s) giving rise to the complaint.
+If the person is not satisfied with the results of the informal conference, he or she may submit a written grievance form to the principal.
+Grievance forms may be obtained from the principal's office.